-Unlike food and beauty, our clothing doesn’t come with an itemised list of ingredients (like synthetic or natural dyes) that have gone into its manufacturing.
-Instead, these chemicals (many of which are known carcinogens and hormone disruptors) are undisclosed and well hidden within the fabric.
-This can present a potential danger to our health and the environment, with reported impacts ranging from allergic reactions to respiratory diseases.
+Unlike food and beauty, our clothing doesn’t come with an itemised list of ingredients that have gone into its manufacturing.
+Instead, chemicals such as dyes and fabric finishes, are undisclosed and well hidden within the fabric.

 No matter what they’re made from, your clothes have been through a long and complex process to get to you.
 About 8,000 chemicals1 are used throughout the fashion supply chain, from fertilisers and pesticides in fibre production; bleaches, metals and synthetic or natural dyes used to colour materials; to finishing chemicals that provide properties such as crease resistance and waterproofing.
 Chemical processing can also use vast quantities of water, which if left untreated and released into rivers will contaminate water supplies and may cause loss of aquatic life and soil damaging in the agricultural yields of local farmers.
 Many of the chemicals used also persist in the environment and accumulate over time, meaning we may not yet know the full impact of them.

-Many of these chemicals are still present in our clothes when we buy them, both intentionally and unintentionally.
-There is no strict global regulation on the use of toxic chemicals in the textile industry, and in many garment producing countries there is little to no regulation at all, so it can be difficult to know just what chemicals are hidden in our clothing.
+Some of these chemicals are still present in our clothes when we buy them, both intentionally and unintentionally.
+There is no strict global regulation on the use of chemicals in the textile industry, and in many garment producing countries there is little to no regulation at all, so it can be difficult to know just what is hidden in our clothing.
 As with beauty, we prefer to know what we are putting on our body, so here are some synthetic chemicals we watch out for:

 Synthetic Chemicals to Avoid